 BBQube Tempmaster Pro

-BBQube’s tiny, pricy black box is not an amp.
-It’s a four-probe temperature tracker and ventilation control system that feeds all the grilling data you could want to your phone.
+BBQube’s tiny, pricy device is not an amp.
+It’s a three-probe temperature tracker and ventilation control system that feeds all the grilling data you could want to your phone.
 If your fire is gaining too much heat on a low-and-slow pork shoulder, the Tempmaster will cut back air flow to cut the heat down.
 Plus, it’s operated with a very satisfying knob.

-Spider Grills Pella manages to make the charcoal-fueld Weber a wood-pellet grill in an elegant and weirdly easy way.
+Spider Grills Pella manages to make the charcoal-fueled Weber a wood-pellet grill in an elegant and weirdly easy way.
 It just snaps on to the side of the thing.
 Why would you want to grill with pellets?
 It’s the most-automated path to low-heat smoking possible while remaining perfectly capable of high-heat grilling.
-Pella’s adapter operates from 175 to 500 degrees.
+Pella’s adapter operates from 175°F to 500°F.